 How to Set Up Custom Dimensions

-With Custom Dimensions, you can choose to track your custom data not typically included in vanilla Google Analytics, and display it in your MonsterInsights dashboard and reports.
+With Custom Dimensions, you can choose to track custom data not typically included in vanilla Google Analytics, and display it in your MonsterInsights dashboard and reports.
 You can track performance for authors, categories, tags, searches, users, and more.

 About MonsterInsights Custom Dimensions